qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/builders/page_actions.md

 * The first section describes the type of chart where these actions will apply to.

 * The second section indicates the trigger of the action, data point, or panel.
-When choosing the panel option, it will trigger a response whenever users click any place inside the chart.
+When choosing the panel option, it will trigger a response whenever users click anywhere inside the chart.

 * The third and last section shows the available actions to configure.
 This list could vary depending on the type of chart selected.